Boehringer-Ingelheim/BPrinStratTTE/README.md

-Bayesian models to estimate causal effects of biological treatments on time-to-event endpoints in clinical trials with principal strata defined by the occurence of antidrug antibodies.
+Bayesian models to estimate causal effects of biological treatments on time-to-event endpoints in clinical trials with principal strata defined by the occurrence of antidrug antibodies.

 ## Scope